 Speed of deployment is a huge advantage of RPA systems.
-The department now have 20 automated processes and have deployed 50 Robots.
+The department now has 20 automated processes and have deployed 50 Robots.
 Providing flexibility and efficiency that the DWP could not have delivered before.

 The robots were built from easy-to-use customisable templates and the department can now create a new robot in three minutes.

 Human Error is Main Reason for Compliance Breach